As a child, what did you want to do when you grew up?

 Can I send you my books to get them signed?

 Unfortunately, that would take a lot of time away from writing, not to mention the cost of shipping.
 However, I may add something like that to the website in the near future.
-In the meantime, you can get a signed ebook over at Authorgraph.
 I also have occasional giveaways of signed books at Goodreads, LibraryThing and on my blog, so stay "tuned" for those.

-Will your short stories be available in paper too?
+Will your short stories be available in paperback, too?

-Currently, False Shadows, a collection of eight Drayco stories, and Best Served Cold, a collection of miscellaneous crime stories, are both in print.
+Currently, False Shadows, a collection of eight Drayco stories, is in print.
 Others may follow in the future.

 Will you read my manuscript or synopsis or poetry?
 Will you blurb my books?
 Can I send you a story idea?